MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-07.md

 ![mr-learning-base](images/mr-learning-base/base-07-section1-step1-2.png)

 > [!NOTE]
-> At this point, you have enabled object manipulation for all the rover part objects.
+> At this point, you have enabled object manipulation for all the rover part objects and the RoverAssembly object.

 In the Project window, navigate to the **Assets** > **MRTK** > **SDK** > **StandardAssets** > **Audio** folder to locate the audio clips: